Honest IPO, Jessica Alba’s Beauty Company On Wall Street

 Jessica Alba’s The Honest Co. has landed on Wall Street.

-That initial price bump in early Nasdaq trading valued the company at $2.1 billion.
+That jump valued the company at $2.1 billion on the Nasdaq stock exchange.
 Now Honest’s market capitalization — the combined value of all of its stock — will float second-by-second as investors make their bets on the future of the company, which is looking to grow through new products, Honest.com and internationally.

+“What matters right now are the possibilities this IPO creates for an Honest world,” Alba said.
+“The team and I are focused on our growth strategy and we are excited to be able to continue to shift the clean lifestyle conversations in the industry — driving our mission forward — inspiring everyone to love living consciously….
+We’ve grown and learned a lot in just a few short years and today we are a modern brand that consumers love and trust.”

 Last year, international sales represented just 2 percent of Honest’s $300.5 million in revenues and the company noted many of Alba’s 39 million social media followers are outside of the U.S., providing a base for expansion.

+Nick Vlahos, chief executive officer, who helped the company develop over the past years and prepare it for its public debut, said, “The Honest Co. is a digitally native, mission-driven brand focused on leading the clean lifestyle movement, creating a community for conscious consumers.
+We are focused on our growth strategy and confident this IPO will enable us to further drive accessibility and product innovation to meet consumers however they want to shop — every day, at every age and through every life stage.”

-After the IPO, the company has some more cash — and a new type of liquid currency with its stock — to fuel that growth and more to profitability (net losses narrowed to $14.5 million last year from $31.1 million in 2019 as gross margins increased 370 basis points).
+After the IPO, the company has some more cash — and a new type of liquid currency with its stock — to fuel that growth and move toward profitability (net losses narrowed to $14.5 million last year from $31.1 million in 2019 as gross margins increased 370 basis points).

+In an interview with WWD, Kelly Kennedy, chief financial officer, described the offering as “one day in the history of the company.”

 Honest is just the latest company to jump into what has been an outrageously hot stock market, despite the economic pain of the pandemic, by low interest rates, online buying and government stimulus.
 Dr. Martens, MyTheresa, Poshmark and ThredUp have also taken advantage with offerings of their own while others, such as Warby Parker and Allbirds, are rumored to be weighing their options.